cap-js-community/sap-afc-sdk/README.md

   - See `.http` files in [/http](./http) to call API endpoints
   - See `.http` files in [/http/scheduling](./http/scheduling) to call scheduling provider API endpoints

-#### Approuter

-To serve UIs and provided authentication mechanisms via browser, and approuter needs to be added to project:

-- Terminal: `cds add approuter`

-Approuter is added in folder `/app/router`.
-It can be deployed as separate application.

 #### Authentication

 Authentication can be performed omn BTP using XSUAA or IAS.